SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 1. Type in the `spring/cloud/stream` topic
 1. Change the "Message" to whatever you'd like and click "Send"

+> aside positive
-<aside class="positive">💥 Note that you'll see that the messages arrive in the order that you send them. </aside>
+> 💥 Note that you'll see that the messages arrive in the order that you send them.

 ![TryMeSCS](img/tryMeSCS.webp)